How the ISPOR Uncertainty Guideline Changed My Modeling Practice

 Choosing distributions based on convention (e.g., beta for probabilities, gamma for costs) without verifying whether they reflect the underlying data or estimation method can undermine credibility.
 Distributional assumptions should align with parameter derivation and statistical properties.

-• Failing to account for correlation between fitted parameters
+Pitfall 4: Failing to account for the correlation between fitted parameters

 Parameters estimated jointly (e.g., from regression models or survival fits) are often correlated.
 Treating them as independent in PSA can distort variability and bias results.
 Accounting for correlation structures is methodologically important but frequently overlooked.

-What makes these issues particularly important is that they are rarely software problems, they are modeling judgment problems.
+What makes these issues particularly important is that they are rarely software problems; instead, they stem from modeling judgment and decision-making.

-Great principles make little difference unless they are translated into practice.
+Great principles make little difference unless they are translated into practice, which is why I focus on implementation.

-Reading ISPOR guidance strengthened my thinking—but implementation is where rigor truly shows.
-To help my future self (and fellow modelers who share a principle-driven mindset), I began developing practical, reusable tools and step-by-step guides aligned with these best-practice standards.
+To help my future self (and fellow modelers who share a principle-driven mindset), I have been developing practical, reusable tools and step-by-step guides that align closely with these best-practice standards.

 Below are a few resources I’ve built and shared: